17 Fruit Crops That Grow in Shade

 - When to Harvest: August-October

-If you are looking for a fruit-producing tree that feels a bit more exotic, try growing a pomegranate.
+If you are looking for a shade fruit crop that feels a bit more exotic, try growing a pomegranate.
 These fruits are fairly large with a tough red outer skin.
 Inside, you will find an abundance of small black seeds, each enclosed in a sweet red fruit.
 Pomegranates take a bit of effort to eat, but they are quite a treat for those who persist!

 In the spring, pomegranate trees bloom with showy red flowers that attract hummingbirds and insect pollinators.
 During the summer, your tree will be busy producing tasty fruits.
 In the fall, the foliage turns an attractive yellow color.